AIlMind/github-copilot-chat-usage/README.md

 # GitHub Copilot Chat Usage

-GitHub Copilot Chat Usage is a lightweight VS Code extension by [Ailmind](https://ailmind.com) for understanding where your Copilot Chat spend goes.
+GitHub Copilot Chat Usage is a lightweight VS Code extension for understanding where your Copilot Chat spend goes.
 It reads local VS Code Copilot Chat logs and shows cost, token, and tool-call breakdowns by conversation message.

 This extension is not affiliated with GitHub or Microsoft.